 "He wakes up in the morning, does his teeth, bite to eat and is rolling.
 Never changes a thing.
 The week ends, the week begins.
 She thinks we look at each other wondering what the other is thinking, but we never see a thing and these crimes within us grow deeper.
 Goes to visit his mommy, she feeds him well, has concerns, he forgets them, and remembers being small, playing under the table and dreaming.”

 The song builds to a crescendo as Beauford’s drums and Coffin’s saxophone control the beat, “Take these chances.
 Place them in a box until a quieter time lights down you up and die.”

 The fans sang along with him and it was an emotional moment that towards the end also featured some cool soloing by Tim Reynolds.
-After the song Matthews asked if everyone in the crowd was having a good time.
-When gleeful cheers responded, Matthews did his strange barking into the into the mic.
+After the song, Matthews asked if everyone in the crowd was having a good time.
+When gleeful cheers responded, Matthews, did his strange barking into the mic.

 Sunday, Day 3 of the festival was looming on the horizon, and even though I despised the headliners Tenacious D, I was excited by the prospect of Ween, Modest Mouse, Calexico, and Robert Randolph and The Family Band.

 Dave Matthews Band Setlist